Melbourne - Brisbane - Sydney

 Start your Two Week Walkabout in Melbourne, an exciting blend of old and new.
-This elegant and fashionable city is set on the banks of the Yarra River and the river is at the heart of Melbourne's charm with rowers skimming the water; scenic cycle tracks alongside, and outdoor cafes lining the banks in the Southgate precinct.
+This elegant and fashionable city is set on the banks of the Yarra River, which is at the heart of Melbourne's charm, with rowers skimming the water; scenic cycle tracks alongside, and outdoor cafes lining the banks in the Southgate precinct.

 Melbourne is also known as a style-setter, brimming with creativity and innovation.
 A focal point for the arts, events and entertainment is Federation Square – a creative mix of galleries, cafes and public space - connecting the city with the Yarra River.

 Take a day out of the city and head north-east to the winegrowing region of the Yarra Valley, where lush farmland and vineyards present an idyllic scene.
 Many wineries provide cellar-door sales and tastings of handcrafted wines, and have restaurants serving gourmet food and fine local produce.

 Testing your nerves to enjoy the endless views from The Edge at Eureka Tower, the highest vantage point in the Southern Hemisphere